DavidRandallPeters/UnrealEngine/UE4_015_3P-Platformer-A_Setup.md

 - In the **Brush Settings** section of the **Details** panel (NOT the *Transform* section), set the **Box** brush's **Z** value to **20**

-> This will be a simple floor asset.
+> This will be a simple floor asset that you can use as a guide for scale and orientation.

 -